intelliriffer/EUCLIDIER-CONSOLE/README.md

         2. In CC Mode 1: Each Active Step Sends CC with VALUE ALT and Reverts back to BASE VALUE after Step/Gate Duration.
         3.  in CC Mode 2: Each Active Step Sends the CC with a "Random Value" between BASE VALUE and BALUE ALT.
 It Reverts back to BASE VALUE after Step/Gate Duration.

     11. CC: 101,102,103,104,105,106,107,108 : Set LOOP Steps (Restart Point) 0=off, the Sequence Restarts at its Number of steps.
-1-64 : The sequnce will play cyclickly until Loop Point number of steps have been played and then will restart.
+1-64 : The sequnce will play cyclicly until Loop Point number of steps have been played and then will restart.
 Values < steps , will shorten the playing sequence pattern.

     12. CC: 111,112,113,114,115,116,117,118 : Set Track Modes Between
         1. 1: Note